flant/shell-operator/HOOKS.md

 ### Binding context

 When an event associated with a hook is triggered, Shell-operator executes this hook without arguments.
-The information about the event that led to the hook execution is called a binding context and is written to a temporary file. `BINDING_CONTEXT_PATH` environment variable contains the path to this file with JSON-array of structures with the following fields:
+The information about the event that led to the hook execution is called the **binding context** and is written to a temporary file. `BINDING_CONTEXT_PATH` environment variable contains the path to this file with JSON-array of structures with the following fields:

 - `binding` is a string from the `name` parameter.
 If the parameter has not been set in the binding configuration, then strings `schedule` or `kubernetes` are used.
 For a hook executed at startup, this value is always `onStartup`.

 There are some extra fields for `kubernetes`-type events:

 - `type` - "Synchronization" or "Event".
-"Synchronization" binding context contains all objects that matches selectors in a hook's configuration.
+"Synchronization" binding context contains all objects that match selectors in a hook's configuration.
 "Event" binding context contains a watch event type, an event related object and a jq filter result.

 - `watchEvent` — the possible value is one of the values you can pass in `watchEvent` binding parameter: “Added”, “Modified” or “Deleted”.
 This value is set if type is "Event".
 - `object` — the whole object related to the event.
 It contains the exact copy of the corresponding field in [WatchEvent](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#watchevent-v1-meta) response, so it's the object state **at the moment of the event** (not at the moment of the hook execution).